Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in the area of Five Dock - Abbotsford shows that there are currently 99 active transport stops operating.
-These stops offer a mix of ferry and bus services.
-A total of 74 individual routes service these stops, collectively providing 7,389 weekly passenger trips.
+The analysis of public transportation in the Five Dock - Abbotsford area shows that there are currently 99 active transport stops operating.
+These stops offer a mix of ferry and bus services, with 74 different routes collectively providing 7,389 weekly passenger trips.
+The accessibility to these transport services is rated as excellent, with residents typically located just 138 meters away from the nearest stop.

 Frequently Asked Questions - Transport